livesession/gatsby-plugin-livesession/README.md

    - You'll see a TrackID on the right side above the tracking code
 2. How to check if my tracking script works?
    Simply add **\_\_ls_validation** query to string parameter in your web browser URL, for more informations check out [this article](https://livesession.io/help/how-to-check-if-my-tracking-script-works/)

+More informations about configuration and methods go to [LiveSession Developers page](https://developers.labs.livesession.io/)

 For support contact us at [hello@livesession.io](mailto:hello@livesession.io) or visit [https://www.livesession.io](https://www.livesession.io/)